benfrankel/acm-icpc-notebook/src/algos/graph/johnson.md

 ## Notes
 - Bellman-Ford & reweighting can be skipped for graphs with non-negative edges.
-- Can detect negative cycles during Bellman-Ford.
+- Fails on negative cycles (detected during Bellman-Ford).